kapong/arbitrage_watcher/readme.md

 ## Future work

-This is the first version that supports only LUNA/bLUNA pair on TerraSwap.
+- Increase pairs, this is the first version that supports only LUNA/bLUNA pair on TerraSwap.
 In the future, we need to support several DEXes and Token Pairs as much as possible.
   - [x] LUNA/bLUNA
   - [ ] LUNA/UST
+- Configuration using yaml file

 ## License